 Spicy Sprouting Mix

 For those who enjoy some spice with their sprouts.
 Contains Radish, Tendergreen & Red Clover.
-Sustainably grown, non-GMO heirloom seeds.
+All seeds are non-GMO & heirloom varieties.

 How To Grow Spicy Sprouting Mix